jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 ---
-title: WORK IN PROGRESS – How to get a Software Engineering Intership
+title: WORK IN PROGRESS – Steps to Gain a Software Engineering Internship
-description: TBD
+description: Getting a Internship is a Lot Like Dating
 unlisted: true
 ---